LastBrainiac/MovieTicketBooking/README.md

 ### Frontend

 At first you have to install npm packages for both clients.
-After the installations have been successfully finished, you can start the frontend applications as usual, let's say in the [VS Code](https://code.visualstudio.com/) or any other code editor.
+After the installations have been successfully finished, you can start the frontend applications as usual (if you need some help with this, check the Readme file in the `angularclient` or `reactclient` folders), let's say in the [VS Code](https://code.visualstudio.com/) or any other code editor.
 If every installation steps were successful both backend and frontend side you can start the clients and will see these starting screens:

 >Angular client